-Student appeals against assessment rankings in HSC courses - appeals to BOSTES
+Student appeals against assessment rankings in HSC courses - appeals to NESA

 Where possible, all reviews will be resolved within the school.
-However, provision has been made for subsequent appeals to the NSW Education Standards Authority (NESA).
+However, provision has been made for subsequent appeals to NESA.
 There is no provision for appeal against the marks awarded for individual assessment tasks.

 NESA will consider only whether: